 Offered: Dallas Center

-The RN-BS program is 100-percent online and designed to help RNs complete their Bachelor of Science degree with a major in nursing.
+The RN-BSN program is 100-percent online and designed to help RNs complete their Bachelor of Science in Nursing (BSN) degree.
 The online schedule is a flexible one, allowing you to continue your career as you learn.

 Certificate in Interprofessional Informatics

 The online Post-Baccalaureate Certificate in Interprofessional Informatics provides training for those interested in technology-based health promotion, data application, interaction design and telehealth.

 Page last updated 12:56 PM, May 1, 2020